bkg2018/MLMD/docs/1-Installation.md

 The directory where the PHP installation and its setting files lie can be displayed with `php --ini`.

 PHP 7.2 may work but have not been tested.
-The Multibyte extension (mb) is needed but should not imply a specific setting as it should be embedded in standard PHP 7.3 distributions.
+The Multibyte extension (mbstring) is needed and should be set in PHP.INI.

 ## I-2) Storing MLMD<A id="a4"></A>